ibnteo/kladenets/README.md

 ## Kladenets-M

-To print texts from a music keyboard, it is proposed to make a program or a hardware adapter from a MIDI keyboard or synthesizer that switches the music keyboard to a computer keyboard by pressing 10 keys at a time, after which these 10 keys will allow you to print 2 chords of the Fridge with two hands.
-The left hand will be responsible for the top row of the ordinary Razdenets, the right hand for the bottom row.
+To print texts from a musical keyboard, it is proposed to make a program or a hardware adapter from a MIDI keyboard or synthesizer that switches the musical keyboard to a computer keyboard by pressing 10 keys simultaneously, after which these 10 keys will allow you to print 2 chords with two hands.
+The left hand will be responsible for the top row of the ordinary Kladenets (-2), the right hand for the bottom row.